 [Ready] > Hello world!!

-Browse the basic and demo examples to see how Gecko OS Native C APIs are used in a range of applications.
+Browse the examples to see how Gecko OS Native C APIs are used in a range of applications.
 You can clone an example even when you have no physical development platform.
 Just choose the required target platform, clone the example and press

 Project Created screen.